 3. Add “Follow me on TpT” to Everything

-Misty Miller, my TpT “guru,” suggested adding “Follow me on TpT” to everything: product description, thumbnail, bundles, weekly blogs, website page, YouTube and TpT preview, and acknowledgment pages.
-So, we began consciously looking at all the options.
+Misty Miller, my TpT “guru,” suggested adding “Follow me on TpT” to everything: product description, thumbnail, bundles, weekly blogs, website page, YouTube and TpT preview, and acknowledgement pages.
+So, my part time staff (of 2) and I began consciously looking at all the options.
 This is the language we chose: Follow my store to be notified of new Nellie Edge Resources.
 All new items are listed at 50% off for the first 48 hours after posting.
 (You are welcome to use this phrase if you wish.)